NexPlayer/Android-SDK/advanced.md

 | Name             | Description                                   |
 |------------------|---------------------------|
 | strEngineLibName | The relevant engine library name as a string. |

-#### static native int initDRMManagerMulti (Object nexPlayerHandle,String strEngineLibName) [static]

-Internal use only.
-Please do not use.

-### SmoothStreamPiffDRMManager Class Reference

-This class allows `NexPlayer`™ to support and handle Smooth Streaming Piff encrypted content.

-`NexPlayer`™ implements this when it receives any Smooth Streaming Piff content so that it may be decrypted if required.

-**Deprecated** For internal use only.
-Please do not use.

 #### static native int initDRMManager (String strEngineLibName) *[static]*